 1967, xiv, 210 pp., 3 illus.

 For the complete text of The Pajaro Valley Apple Industry, 1890-1930 (E-Scholarship).
 Includes complete audio (streaming or download) for the oral history.
 Note: Due to editing by the narrator, there may be some differences between the audio recording and the transcript.
+Please quote from the transcript as the record.
 Audio will be found under "Supporting Material."

 For the complete text of The Pajaro Valley Apple Industry, 1890-1930 (UCSC Digital Collections)